-Of course, writing a winning voice over script isn’t all that easy.
+Of course, writing killer voice over scripts isn’t all that easy.
 Not everyone has the budget required to pay a top-drawer copywriter, either.
 Nevertheless, there’s no reason why more average folk can’t come up with a worthwhile voice over script.

 Are you nodding because you fall into the ‘average’ category?
-Then here are 10 tips that’ll help get you writing killer stuff in no time!
+Well, then these 10 tips on how to write killer scripts will get you tapping out great stuff in no time!